OlivierBlanvillain/master-thesis/report/content.md

 ### Going Further

 The different *Transport* implementations and wrappers presented is this section allows for several interesting combinations.
-Because the scala-js-transport library is built around a central communication interface, it is easily expendable in both directions.
+Because the scalajs-transport library is built around a central communication interface, it is easily expendable in both directions.
 Any new implementation of the *Transport* interface for another platform or technology would immediately be usable with all the wrappers.
 Analogously, any new *Transport* wrapper would automatically be compatible with the variety of available implementations.

-All the implementations and wrappers in scala-js-transport are accompanied by integration tests.
+All the implementations and wrappers in scalajs-transport are accompanied by integration tests.
 These tests are built using the *Selenium WebDriver* to check proper behavior of the library using real web browsers.
 Our tests for WebRTC use two web browsers, wich can be configured to be run with two different browsers in order to test their compatibility.

 Dealing with latency